yasmine-hj/yasmine-hj.github.io/_posts/2020-03-25-understanding_react_lifecycle_methods.markdown

 ```
 * This method is called when a component is being removed from the DOM
 * Invoked immediately before a component is unmounted
-* This is the cleanup method and o nce a component is unmounted it is completely destroyed and can never be mounted again
+* This is the cleanup method and once a component is unmounted it is completely destroyed and can never be mounted again

 ![](https://miro.medium.com/max/2014/1*hSO--5BPT1K_YK6VqRy4vg.png)